Filament formation due to diffusive instabilities in dusty protoplanetary disks: Discussion

 \item \textit{Diffusive overstability driven by viscosity slope}: Analogously to the classical viscous overstability \citep{schmit1995}, the repellent term that amplifies oscillations is provided by a viscosity slope.
-This overstability requires $\tau_\mathrm{s} \gtrsim 10$, $\mathrm{Sc} \gtrsim 1$, $\xi \lesssim 1$, and $\beta_\mathrm{visc} \gtrsim -5/9$.
+This overstability requires $\tau_\mathrm{s} \gtrsim 10$, $\mathrm{Sc} \gtrsim 1$, $\xi \lesssim 1$, and $\beta_\mathrm{visc} \gtrsim +1/9$ (depending on the value of $\mathrm{Sc}$).
 The associated growth rates are shown in the bottom panel of Fig.~\ref{fig:all_growth_rates_viscous}. \end{enumerate}

 The linear theory describing the diffusive instabilities and overstabilities presented in this work is largely similar to that of the classical viscous instability \citep{ward1981, LinBodenheimer1981} and axisymmetric viscous overstability \citep{schmit1995} in planetary rings, at least under the neglect of self-gravity and thermal effects, and given the appropriate limits in our model, i.e. $\tau_\mathrm{s} \gg 1$, $\mathrm{Sc} \gg 1$.
 It should be noted though that the physical origin of viscosity and pressure in planetary rings lies in mutual particle collisions, in contrast to the situation depicted in this work, where it results from self-generated turbulence, that is external insofar as the model is concerned.
 Also, a `thin disk' version of the viscous overstability (i.e. on large radial length scales $\gg H_{g}$), generated by a constant kinematic shear viscosity, can in principle also exist in gaseous proto-planetary disks \citep{Latter2006a}.